The Ends of the Earth (novel)

 The Ends of the Earth (original title: Il confine del Mondo) is the third and last part of Valerio Massimo Manfredi's trilogy on Alexander the Great.
 After the Oracle of Ammon told him he is the son of Zeus, Alexander feels invincible and marches north towards the historic town of Babylon.
 The beautiful city is ravaged and the Palace of Persepolis, the former residence of King Darius, is burnt to ashes together with the memories of the old Empire.
-It is now time to start anew and Alexander decides on yet another hard task: unify the Persian people with the Macedonians.
+It is now time to start anew, and Alexander decides on yet another hard task: unify the Persian people with the Macedonians.
 As he struggles to convince his countrymen to come to cultural compromises with the Persians, he falls in love with Queen Roxane.
 And it is this love that gives him the strength to fulfil his epic destiny.

 Plot

 When the Oracle of Ammon tells Alexander that he is the son of Zeus, the young Macedonian king finds even more inner strength and will to conquer new lands and rule the biggest Empire ever known.
 His army then crosses the Tigris and the Euphrates to reach Babylon, which is then raged by the Macedonians.
 The palace of Persepolis, the most beautiful palace in the world, is burnt to ashes by Alexander himself.
 This marks the end of Darius III's Persian Empire and the beginning of Alexander's.

-The Macedonian King, Pharaoh of Egypt and Great King of Persia is now also nomined Great Leader by the Pan-Hellenic League and he aims for India and Arabia to expand his Empire even further.
+The Macedonian King, Pharaoh of Egypt and Great King of Persia is now also Great Leader by the Pan-Hellenic League and he aims for India and Arabia to expand his Empire even further.
 His army seems unstoppable and unbeatable, driven forward by a man that defies human capabilities.
 Yet, when he tries to make his dream of a great unite Empire between Macedonians and Persians reality, his army starts to doubt his ideals and to critique his way of adapting to Persian customs at court.
 As his companions slowly yet gradually wonder about their king's choices, Alexander's life gets a sorrowful turn.
 He loses his wife Barsine, his loved horse Bucephalus, his best friend Hephaestion and his tutor Leonidas in the most brutal of ways.
 Even his own life is now in danger, with some of his warriors planning to kill him twice.
 He has to execute the warriors who planned for his assassination as well as a friend of his that had heard of the plan but did not inform him.
 This torments him, but he knows he does not have choice.